Sweden in the Eurovision Song Contest 2020

-Sweden originally planned to participate in the Eurovision Song Contest 2020.
-The Swedish broadcaster Sveriges Television (SVT) organises the national final Melodifestivalen 2020 in order to select the Swedish entry for the 2020 contest in Rotterdam, the Netherlands.
+Sweden was set to be represented at the Eurovision Song Contest 2020 with the song "Move", written by Melanie Wehbe, Patrik Jean, and Herman Gardarfve, and performed by The Mamas.
+The Swedish participating broadcaster, Sveriges Television (SVT), organised Melodifestivalen 2020 in order to select its entry for the contest.
 However, the contest was cancelled due to the COVID-19 pandemic.